 Sharing cultural values is crucial and beneficial as well.
-Talking and sharing cultural values with different people from various parts of the world always bring good insights and pleasant experiences.
-As interesting and funny many of the values, rituals, home remedies, etc. are, our beliefs make us stronger as human.
+Talking and sharing cultural values with people from various parts of the world always bring good insights and pleasant experiences.
+As interesting and funny as many values, rituals, home remedies, etc., are, our beliefs make us stronger as humans.

-When we are sick, we believe that a particular type of ingredients or food will make us feel better.
-We demand and oblige our caretaker or provider to follow these remedies efficiently.
+We believe certain ingredients or food will make us feel better when we are sick.
+We ask and oblige our caretaker or provider to follow these remedies efficiently.
 For example, Black Beans Soup is very common in many cultures.
 It is eaten with grains such as rice and cornmeal or even alone as an actual soup.

-“Not only are they good with rice, but black beans also make a healthy addition to soups, salads and pasta dishes.
-As a legume, black beans contain nutrients found in protein foods such as poultry and seafood, as well as nutrients found in vegetables such as spinach and broccoli.
+“Not only are they good with rice, but black beans also make a healthy addition to soups, salads, and pasta dishes.
+As a legume, black beans contain nutrients found in protein foods such as poultry and seafood and nutrients found in vegetables such as spinach and broccoli.
 Knowing the nutritional facts for black beans can help you see their value in your diet.” (http://www.livestrong.com/article/238506-black-bean-nutritional-facts/)

 This thing with home remedies is by far the best way to get better for many non-life threatening illnesses.
 Why do we believe that our cultural foods are better than any others?
 There are two reasons.
 The first one is because we learn to accept that.
 The second is the way the dish is prepared.
 In Haiti, Black Beans Soup is made differently than in many countries.

 Soaking the beans is one of the similarities.
 The complete process is different.
-After the beans are soaked and cooked with spices, a good portion of the beans and its water are pureed, the liquid is passed trough a sieve or strainer to create a smoother liquid.
+After the beans are soaked and cooked with spices, a good portion of the beans and the water are pureed, and the liquid is passed through a sieve or strainer to create a smoother liquid.
 That bean liquid is mixed with the remaining beans to create the soup.
 After this process is completed adding other ingredients is up to the cook.

-It is so interesting to hear everyone having the same reaction and behavior when I am either feeling week or mention that I need to feel more energized.
-The first thing a Haitian person will say is to eat some good “Bouillon” with vegetables and meat.
+It is so interesting to hear everyone having the same reaction and behavior when I feel weak or mention that I need to feel more energized.
+A Haitian person will first say to eat some good “Bouillon” with vegetables and meat.
 The second is to eat Black Beans Soup.